“Aleikum-as-salaam.” (‘Upon you peace.’)

 From the kitchen on the other side of the wall, smoke seeps into our part of the mudhif, and we hear women talking.
 Sheep are bleating outside, and a slight wind causes the reeds of the mudhif to creak.
 A young man pours kerosene over a few dung cakes, and soon flames are licking up around the tea pot.
 Meanwhile we are served coffee, following an ancient ritual.
 A few drops of strong coffee are poured into a cup, not much bigger than an egg cup.
 This is repeated twice.
 After drinking the third cup you shake the cup, signalling that you have had enough.
 A packet of cigarettes and matches are placed in front of each of us, while Hawas is questioned about our purpose of coming here.

-Being guests, we are served first, when the tea is hot.
+When the tea is hot, we are served first, being guests.
 An elderly, blind man is lead into the mudhif by a boy.
 After the usual greetings our host shouts: “Sabakkum-alab-el-khrer” (‘Good morning’), the blind man answers, after which all the other men (and we) greet him in a similar way.
 A few minutes later, we commence our journey back to Hamar.

 Again, the mudir invites us for dinner: “In some hours …. you must come …. to my house …. to eat breakfast.”